vuejs/vitepress/docs/guide/markdown.md

 </ul>
 ```

-A [list of valid languages](https://github.com/antfu/shikiji/blob/main/docs/languages.md) is available on Shikiji's repository.
+A [list of valid languages](https://shiki.style/languages) is available on Shiki's repository.

 You may also customize syntax highlight theme in app config.
 Please see [`markdown` options](../reference/site-config#markdown) for more details.